tsengkasing/wikiglass-analyzer/README.md

-# Wikiglass-analyzer - a data visulization tool for mediawiki #
+# Wikiglass-analyzer - a data visulization system for mediawiki #

 ## Installing Virtual Environment and Dependencies ##